 Recently caught a post by one of my favorite bloggers, Steven Hodson over on Winextra Shooting Bubbles (gratz on the rebrand!).
-He was talking about The Good, The Bad and The Ugly of SEO and Marketers.
+He was talking about The Good, The Bad and The Ugly of SEO and Marketers and how good white hat seo link building services are.
 The post basically covers how marketers jump into the social media space and flail around with no clue what they’re doing, all the while claiming to be “ninjas” and “experts.”

 One particular section stood out to me because it’s the same exact line of thinking I’ve formed about marketing as it relates to social media: